 So, even though drinking a few cups of green tea a day won’t solve your acne problems immediately, it does have positive effects in the long run, and you will likely benefit from those antioxidants in multiple ways.
 The best way to ensure that you’re making the most out of green tea is to combine it with a well-planned skincare routine, a wholesome healthy diet, exercise, and a regular sleeping pattern.

 Green tea has certain powerful ingredients that have anti-inflammatory, antibacterial and antioxidant properties valuable for the skin.
 Even though green tea on its own isn’t very effective at treating acne, it has some beneficial properties that help the skin’s overall appearance.
+Make sure you do a patch test before applying green tea on your face.
 Your body can always use a few extra antioxidants (or a little extra caffeine), so giving this alternative acne treatment a go should be a no-brainer!